 Instructions

-- In small bowl mix together pork, ginger, soy sauce, green onions, bread crumbs and egg.
+- In a small bowl mix together pork, ginger, soy sauce, green onions, bread crumbs, egg, salt, and pepper.
 Cover and place in the refrigerator.

 - In large stockpot or dutch oven over medium heat canola oil and sesame oil.
 Cook onion, mushrooms, carrots and celery for 5-6 minutes; stirring frequently.
 Reduce heat to low add garlic and ginger and cook for additional 1 minute.
-Add vegetable broth and simmer until carrots are tender; approximately 10 minutes.
+Add vegetable broth and bring the mixture to a boil.
+Then reduce the heat and simmer until the carrots are tender; approximately 10 minutes.

 - Place a wonton wrapper in front of you so that it looks like a diamond.
 Dip your finger in cool water and moisten all around the edges of the wrapper.
 Place 1 teaspoon of the pork mixture in the center of the wrapper and fold in half over the filling to make a triangle.
 Press firmly along the sides to seal.
 Moisten the left and right corners of the triangle and pinch them together firmly.
 While working with the wontons keep the extra skins and stuffed wontons covered with lightly water moistened paper towels.

 - Once your carrots are tender add the stuffed wontons and Napa Cabbage to the soup and simmer for 3 minutes.
+Season with salt and pepper to taste.
 Finally garnish with green onions and serve.

 Notes

-- Wonton wrappers can be found in the refrigerated produce section of most grocery stores.
+- Wonton wrappers can be found in the refrigerated section of Asian markets or most grocery stores.

 - Keep both your extra wonton wrappers and your prepared pork stuffed wontons covered with lightly moistened paper towels while you work.